What’s Happening in New Orleans in August?

 Don’t want to commit to a cruise?
 Take a ferry across the river to Algiers Point for $2.
 A great view of the fireworks is guaranteed — en route and from the other bank.

 While you are at the Riverfront, you can’t miss the French Market across the street.
 The best way to experience it is to walk through its open-air mall, starting with the food stands and ending at Esplanade.
-As the oldest continually operating public market in the country since 1791, the French Market has a structure of a traditional European market.
-It covers roughly five blocks, from Cafe du Monde on Decatur St. across from Jackson Square to the daily flea market at the end of Esplanade Avenue.
+As the oldest continually operating public market in the country since 1791, the French Market has the structure of a traditional European market.
+It covers roughly five blocks, from Cafe Du Monde on Decatur Street across from Jackson Square to the daily flea market at the end of Esplanade Avenue.

 The flea market has local artists and vendors from all over the world.
 You’ll find souvenirs, handmade art and jewelry, t-shirts, music, and more.
 Sample local food and cocktails from the food stands or the nearby restaurants sprawling in every direction, or pick up pralines and a beignet mix to take home from any of the surrounding retail shops.